 A full outer join is a join that is not supported by MySQL database, but in this type of join the data from both the tables get combined, regardless whether the tables have common data or not.
 In the case of full join, the resulting table may have duplicate data as well in the resulting table and more nulls may be produced in this table as well.

 Full Join Query

 SELECT PRICES.*, QUANTITIES.QUANTITY FROM PRICES FULL OUTER JOIN QUANTITIES ON PRICES.PRODUCT=QUANTITIES.PRODUCT; The resulting table will be as

 These are just basics of SQL joins, they can be used in many different cases and situations to resolve the problems.
 Many join queries are used by the database programmers.
 You can also try and test the queries on your own so that it can be done smoothly.
 Even the SQL join query can help the user in extracting data in their desired format and they can perform it to access table records by eliminating and duplicate data.

 Both the Inner and Outer Joins are used to combine data from two or more tables and get the single table result.
 Here the join condition is being used to perform the query that specifies the way in which the data from each table is matched to another table.
 Here the aim of performing a join on two database tables is to match the table data and extract the common information from both.
-For match condition both inner and outer joins compare and match the condition, in the same way, however, they differ when the match condition is not successful.
+For match condition both inner and outer joins compare and match the condition, in the same way, however, here we have to discuss a lot on inner vs outer join SQL, they differ when the match condition is not successful.
 Where in case of inner join only matched values are included in the resulting table, so in case of outer join that is of three types, NULL values are also the part of resulting table.
 Inner joins are also known as natural joins and by default inner join is performed on the table data.
 The differences between both can be understood through the following table: